arunpraba/reactjs.org/src/content/learn/extracting-state-logic-into-a-reducer.md

 Reducers are not without downsides!
 Here's a few ways you can compare them:

 - **Code size:** Generally, with `useState` you have to write less code upfront.
 With `useReducer`, you have to write both a reducer function _and_ dispatch actions.
 However, `useReducer` can help cut down on the code if many event handlers modify state in a similar way.
 - **Readability:** `useState` is very easy to read when the state updates are simple.
 When they get more complex, they can bloat your component's code and make it difficult to scan.
-In this case, `useReducer` lets you cleanly separate the _how_ of update logic from the _what happened_ of event handlers.
+In this case, `useReducer` enables you cleanly separate the _how_ of update logic from the _what happened_ of event handlers.
 - **Debugging:** When you have a bug with `useState`, it can be difficult to tell _where_ the state was set incorrectly, and _why_.
 With `useReducer`, you can add a console log into your reducer to see every state update, and _why_ it happened (due to which `action`).
 If each `action` is correct, you'll know that the mistake is in the reducer logic itself.
 However, you have to step through more code than with `useState`.
 - **Testing:** A reducer is a pure function that doesn't depend on your component.
 This means that you can export and test it separately in isolation.
 While generally it's best to test components in a more realistic environment, for complex state update logic it can be useful to assert that your reducer returns a particular state for a particular initial state and action.
 - **Personal preference:** Some people like reducers, others don't.
 That's okay.
 It's a matter of preference.
 You can always convert between `useState` and `useReducer` back and forth: they are equivalent!